 The 3 Ingredients To Make Your Kickstarter Campaign a Success

 This is where the idea for my first game, Cunning Linguistics, took flight.
 I felt I could create something better.
-Something with more replayability and that would allow players to use their own creativity.
+Something with more replayability that would allow players to use their own creativity.

-At first, it was just a funny idea that I tried it out with some friends.
+At first, it was just a funny idea that I tried out with some friends.
 It wasn’t really meant to be anything more.
 But as it developed, I felt more and more that it was just as good or better than the other adult party games on the market.